 Explore church ruins, faded foundations, and discover more about the local area in these communities lost to the past.
 Whether ravaged by the sea or decimated by poverty, one thing is for sure – these top UK ghost towns serve as a chilling reminder that nothing is forever…

 Dubbed Suffolk’s answer to the lost city of Atlantis, Dunwich is a tiny village with a big story.
-The area was once a thriving medieval port and regarded as the capital of the kingdom of East Anglia.
+The area was once a thriving medieval port and was regarded as the capital of the kingdom of East Anglia.
 However, years of storm surges and coastal erosion soon washed away many of the harbour buildings and land.

 In recent years, technology has allowed for sonar mapping of Dunwich’s underwater streets and buildings.
 Local legend goes that, during storms, you can hear the bells of the lost churches chiming from below the waves…